 Action for Healthy Kids and Missouri Coordinated School Health Coalition have teamed up to work together to fight childhood obesity, undernourishment and physical inactivity by helping our schools become healthier places so kids can live healthier lives.
-Take the pledge today and make plans to celebrate Every Kid Healthy Week in your school April 21-25, 2014.
 You will find details and resources on the Action for Healthy Kids webpage.

 Missouri’s Action for Healthy Kids Team is a committee of the Missouri Coordinated School Health Coalition and has been very busy this year with an exhibit at the Coordinated School Health Conference, exhibit and presentation for the Missouri Association of Elementary Principal’s annual meeting, and sponsoring presentations by Jill Camber Davidson from Action for Healthy Kids at the Missouri Association of School Nurses Spring Conference.
 For details on the MASN conference, click on our upcoming events tab.

 The Healthy Kids presentation focused on universal breakfast and the Every Kid Healthy Campaign.
 The slide presentation may be viewed here.
 “The Learning Connection” a report published by Action for Healthy Kids is a useful tool to share with decision makers and stakeholders.
 “The Wellness Impact” report, executive summary, and illustration appear on the Midwest Dairy website and are additional effective tools and resources.